Sweet and Sour Turkey Meatballs Recipe (for the Oven, Slow Cooker OR Air Fryer!)

 Instructions

-• In a large bowl, combine the ground turkey meat with the panko, fried onions, milk, egg, crushed pineapple, ginger, garlic powder and onion powder.
+• In a large bowl, combine the ground turkey meat with the panko, fried onions, milk, egg, crushed pineapple, ginger, garlic powder, and onion powder.
 Add the red pepper flakes as desired.
 Stir together until the meat is a smooth consistency.
-Rest for 10 minutes for the panko to soak up the moisture.
+Let it rest for 10 minutes for the panko to soak up the moisture.

-• Add the baby corn, minced garlic and pineapple.
-Saute until most of the moisture is evaporated.
+• Add the baby corn, minced garlic, and crushed pineapple.
+Sauté until most of the moisture is evaporated.
 Season with salt and pepper, to taste.

-• Then add the worcestershire, rice vinegar and soy sauce to the pot.
-Bring to a low simmer then add the ketchup, honey, pineapple juice and chicken broth.
+• Then add the Worcestershire sauce, rice vinegar, and soy sauce to the pot.
+Bring to a low simmer then add the ketchup, honey, pineapple juice, and chicken broth.
 Bring to a boil then reduce the heat to a simmer.
 Continue to simmer until the sauce has thickened, about 10 minutes.

 • Stir together the water and cornstarch to make a slurry.
 Pour into the pot then reduce the heat to medium.
 Add the cooked meatballs to the sauce pot.
 Simmer for another 10 minutes, covered.